Why Some Organizations Continue to Prosper

-The most critical component in creating a high performance team is attracting and selecting the right level of talent, however, hiring correctly is still the number ONE problem in most organizations.
+The most critical component in creating a high performance sales team is attracting and selecting the right level of talent, however, hiring correctly is still the number ONE problem in most organizations.
 While the jury is still out on the on college national signing day and their recruitment of high school seniors, and if you follow college football you saw Alabama again win the talent contest for football players.
-They certainly refilled their talent pool and Alabama actually turned down players that were highly rated.
+As a Sales Manager, wouldn’t you like to be in the positon of Nick Saban, coach at Alabama, as they refilled their talent pool, Alabama actually turned down players that were highly rated.

 What we saw at the Super Bowl on Sunday was something similar.
 What we saw at the Super Bowl for those of you who are not aware of the Sunday’s event; with very little time Tom Brady lead his team back from a 21 point deficit to win his 5th Super Bowl ring.
 The record shows that he has accomplished similar come from behind victories every year.
 On ESPN he was quoted: I kept telling myself and my teammates that we can still win this game.
 While sport’s analogies are cliché, the odds of winning were with the Patriots, however the amazing story was Howie Long, FOX Analyst, comments that with Tom Brady, the Patriots have won 5 Super Bowls with a large number of new receivers, something like 50 different offensive linemen, 20+ new running backs and many new positon coaches-yet excellence has continued.
 How have they continued to create a successful organization?